Azin Alizadehasl: Career

-Alizadeasl founded the first Cardio-Oncology clinic and Department in Iran at the Shaheed Rajaie Cardiovascular Medical and Research Center, which was also the first Cardio-Oncology clinic, educational, and research center, in the Middle East.
+Alizadeasl founded the first Cardio-Oncology clinic and Department in Iran at the Shaheed Rajaie Cardiovascular Medical and Research Center, which is also the first Cardio-Oncology clinic, educational, and research center in the Middle East.
 She is the author and editor of numerous national and international books published by esteemed publishing companies such as Elsevier, Springer, Cambridge and Jaypee.
 She introduced an innovation in the field of echocardiography known as "Holter Echocardiography" and developed an accepted innovation called "A Polypill for the Prevention of Cardiotoxicity," which includes Carvedilol, Lisinopril, Aldactone, and Atorvastatin.
 This polypill was recognized by the Research Deputy of the Iranian Ministry of Health.
 Additionally, she introduced an approved innovation in the form of a modified TEE probe surface designed to prevent the adhesion of macromolecules (such as saliva).